Plumsail/forms-docs/SharePoint/how-to/csl.rst

 Other properties
 ~~~~~~~~~~~~~~~~~~~~

-Using other control properties, you can configure how the search within the control is handled – *Operator* property, allow users to add new values to the source list - *Add New* property, select fields from the source list that also need to be loaded - *Extra Fields/ Expand* properties.
+Using other control properties, you can:

+- Сonfigure how the search within the control is handled - **Operator** property

+- Allow users to add new values to the source list - **Add New** property

+- Select fields from the source list that also need to be loaded - **Extra Fields/Expand** properties.

 .. image:: ../images/how-to/csl/csl_06.png
    :alt: properties